 - 1. Must achieve a grade of 2.0 (C) or above in each and every course required in the program in order to progress. - 2.
 If a student fails to achieve this level in a general education course, the student can repeat the course prior to the August start date, or the student will forfeit his or her spot in the program and will be invited to reapply to the program for the nextyear. - 3.
 Radiology courses can be repeated if a student receives less than a 2.0 or letter of C. However, the student will be removed from the program at the point where he or she fails to receive a C, and the student has the option of being readmitted the following year at the beginning of the semester in which the course needs to be repeated. - 4.
 The student must obtain a satisfactory rating on all weekly behavioral evaluations. - 5.
 The student must obtain a satisfactory rating on all clinical competency evaluations. - 6.
 The student must be able to perform all motor skills necessary to execute all radiologic examinations. - 7.
 The student must exhibit ethical and professional conduct at all times as outlined in the professional code of ethics. - 8.
 The following violations of ethical and professional conduct by the student will constitute reason for dismissal: - a.
 Release of confidential information regarding patients and/or personnel from the clinical education settings. - b.
 Discourteous treatment of patients, the public, employees or fellowstudents. - c.
 Insubordination which would include disrespect for program officials, affiliated personnel, other students in the program and patients. - d.
 Repeated tardiness and/or absenteeism. - e.
 Falsification of sick time. - f.
 Falsification of any clinical documents including but not limited to timecards, weekly evaluations and clinical competencies. - g.
 Dishonesty. - h.
-Neglect of duties. - Intoxication.
+Neglect of duties.

+i.
+Intoxication.

-The administration of the Minnesota State Community and Technical College and the faculty of the program of Radiologic Technology will enforce the above criteria.
-Students do have the right to appeal decisions as outlined in the College's Student Handbook.
+ty and Technical College and the faculty of the program ria.
+Students do have the right to appeal decisions as

+23